 This position is a terrific opportunity to work with a successful team of development professionals, and for an established yet growing institution.
 To apply, please email cover letter, noting salary expectations, and resume to firstname.lastname@example.org or mail to Folger Shakespeare Library, Attn: HR/SDOAG, 201 East Capitol Street SE, Washington, DC 20003-1004.
 No phone calls, please.
 EOE.

 We are no longer accepting applications for this position.
-Applications submitted and received before 3/26/2015 are currently under review.
+Applications received before 6/25/2015 are currently under review.

 Posting Date: ongoing

 Folger Theatre and Folger Shakespeare Library seek friendly and enthusiastic individuals to join our House Management team for the current season.
 House Managers work with our audience services staff to ensure the highest level of customer service for our patrons through every stage of their visit for performances.
 Duties include; welcoming and cultivating patrons, managing the front of house for various performances, assisting and training volunteer ushers, managing concessions, and aiding audience members to make their visit rewarding.
 Evening and weekend hours are required.

 The ideal candidate will have experience with retail, guest or patron services, strong organizational skills, a friendly and outgoing personality, and the ability to work efficiently in a fast paced environment.
 Preference for candidates with at least one year general arts experience and direct house management experience preferred.
 This position requires solid computer skills and the ability to work well with the public.

 For more information about our programs please visit the Performance & Events section of our website.
 Interested parties should submit a cover letter and resume to firstname.lastname@example.org with subject Attn:HR/HM or by mail at Attn:HR/HM, 201 E Capitol St SE, Washington, DC 20003.
 No phone calls please.
 EOE.

 Posting Date: 6/18/2015